 Torso Size: Small to XXX large | Lengh: Varies | Weight: 6.15 ounces

-Here is another survival vest made by 5.11.
-Unlike their MOLLE vest, this one is made to be discreet looking for everyday wear.
+Here is a survival vest made by 5.11.
+Unlike their MOLLE version, this one is made to be discreet looking for everyday wear.

 Don’t let the subtle appearance fool you.
 The vest is still suitable for tough situations.
 It features durable-yet-lightweight ripstop material and quad stitching, so will hold up in outdoor environments.